andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 ![7  Start Station Overview](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/18d4cf76-0c20-49bd-b51c-133c4dd2fa5b)

 #### **Summary of Station Trends**
-The "**Station Trends**" visuals explore usage and popularity of different start stations, spotlighting:
+The "**Station Trends**" visuals explore the usage and popularity of different start stations, spotlighting:

 + **Casual User Key Findings**:
    - Casual users exhibit diverse preferences for start stations, with the top station being "Streeter Dr & Grand Ave".
 This station's popularity suggests that casual users are often drawn to locations near waterfront areas or recreational spots, indicating a preference for leisurely rides along the lakeshore or access to nearby attractions.
 Other popular start stations like "DuSable Lake Shore Dr & Monroe St" and "Michigan Ave & Oak St" are situated in bustling urban areas with easy access to parks, shopping districts, and cultural landmarks, catering to casual riders interested in city exploration, sightseeing, or outdoor activities.
 These start stations highlight casual users' inclination towards flexible, recreational biking experiences that align with their interests and leisure pursuits.